petersieg/IMSProg/README.md

 Build App from information given here: https://stackoverflow.com/questions/1596945/building-osx-app-bundle

-and using this tool: https://github.com/auriamg/macdylibbundler - BUT
+and using this tool: https://github.com/auriamg/macdylibbundler

 DMG build with hdd tool from folder